Ordination of women and the Catholic Church: Church Fathers

 Many Church Fathers did not advocate for or permit the ordination of women.
 Clement of Rome taught that the apostles chose only men to succeed them.
 The First Council of Nicaea—the first ecumenical council—subsequently decreed that deaconesses were not ordained ministers because they did not receive the laying on of hands and were to be considered lay persons.

 Concerning the "constant practice of the Church", in antiquity the Church Fathers Irenaeus, Tertullian, Hippolytus, Epiphanius, John Chrysostom, and Augustine all wrote that the priestly ordination of women was impossible.
 The Council of Laodicea prohibited ordaining women to the presbyterate, although the meaning of Canon 11 has received very different interpretations as to whether it refers to senior deaconesses or older women presiding over the female portion of the congregation.
 In the period between the Reformation and the Second Vatican Council, mainstream theologians continued to oppose the priestly ordination of women, appealing to a mixture of scripture, church tradition and natural law.
-Even so, mainstream theologians did not dismiss the ordination of women as deacons.

 Ecumenical councils

 Ecumenical councils, according to the church, are a part of the universal and extraordinary magisterium, making their canons and decrees infallible insofar as they are about the Catholic faith and morals.
 Canon 19 of the First Council of Nicaea (325 CE) declared deaconesses to be laywomen:

-Like treatment should be given in the case of their deaconesses, and generally in the case of those who have been enrolled among their clergy.
-We mean by ‘deaconesses’ those who have assumed the habit, but who, since they have not had hands laid upon them, are to be numbered only among the laity.

 Canon 15 of the Council of Chalcedon (451 CE) declared that deaconesses are ordained and must practice celibacy after ordination:

-No woman under forty years of age is to be ordained a deacon, and then only after close scrutiny.
-If after receiving ordination and spending some time in the ministry she despises God's grace and gets married, such a person is to be anathematised along with her spouse.